TianlongJia/deep_pollutant/README.md

   To do: XXXXXXXX
 ```

-The aim of this code is to use deep learning models to the interaction between microparticles and biomass in biological wastewater treatment process.
+The aim of this code is to use deep learning models to detect the interaction between microparticles and biomass in biological wastewater treatment process.

 Acknowledgement:

-This project was inspired by an open source project "MMDetection"(https://github.com/open-mmlab/mmdetection).
+This project was inspired by an open source project ["MMDetection"](https://github.com/open-mmlab/mmdetection).
 Learn more about MMDetection at [documentation](https://mmdetection.readthedocs.io/en/latest/).

 ## Dataset